-Back in Paris, Charles felt a need to renew his own religious commitments.
-On October 29, 1886, Charles spoke with Father Huvelin at St. Augustine’s Church.
+Back in Paris, Charles felt a growing need to renew his own religious commitments.
+In late October 1886, Charles spoke with Father Huvelin at St. Augustine’s Church.
 After confessing his sins and receiving holy communion, Charles experienced a new horizon opening in his life:

 “As soon as I believed there was a God, I understood that I could not do anything other than live for Him.
 My religious vocation dates from the same moment as my faith.
 How great God is!
 There is such a difference between God and everything that is not Him!”

 Fr.
 Huvelin encouraged Charles to make a pilgrimage to the Holy Land.
-The journey inspired Charles to imitate the “hidden life” of Jesus of Nazareth.
-This was the life Jesus lived before His public ministry, a life characterized by silence, obscurity, humble work, domestic charity, and simple joys.
+His faith strengthened by the journey, Charles became inspired to imitate the “hidden life” of Jesus of Nazareth.

 “I think we can live the life of Nazareth anywhere, sink ourselves into hiddenness, live in obedience, and embrace the Cross.”

-His search to live the hidden life of Jesus eventually led him back to the Sahara Desert.
-In 1901, Charles was ordained a priest of the Diocese of Viviers in France and received permission to establish a hermitage in Beni-Abbes in Algeria.
+Charles decided to return to the Sahara and received permission to establish a hermitage in Beni-Abbes in Algeria.
 He later built a second hermitage far to the south in Tamanrasset, a tiny settlement in a remote region of volcanic mountains called the Hoggar.

 “It is necessary to enter the desert and remain there a while in order to receive the grace of God.
 It is in the desert that we empty ourselves, that we chase away all that is not God, that we completely empty out the little house of our souls so that God alone may fill it. . . .
 It is indispensable. . . .
 It is a time of grace.”